frandres/Udacity_DeepRL_p3_tennis/README.md

 ## Instructions for training agents.

 You can use the AgentTrainer class in /trainer for training an agent with some hyperparameters.
-Please refer to the notebook Tennis for an example of how to train it.
+Please refer to the notebook `Tennis-train.ipynb` for an example of how to train it.

 The agent's weights will be stored in the root of the repository, along with the agent's learning store (scores).